NJACKWinterOfCode/Getting-Started/README.md

 ## Pushing changes and submitting a Pull Request

-After committing you chanegs, you have to upload them to GitHub.
+After committing your changes, you have to upload them to GitHub.
 This is known as **pushing**.
 To push your changes, run:

 ```
 git push origin [branch name]